 Marinating the Turkey

-- Cut the ginger into slices, peel the garlic and onions and blitz it in a food processor with the soy sauce.
-If you don't have a food processor, you can grate it manually.
-Pour the marinate into the bowl with the turkey.
+Create the Marinade: Next, slice your ginger, peel your garlic and onions, and blitz them in a food processor along with some soy sauce.
+If you don't have a food processor, you can grate these ingredients manually.
+Pour this mixture into the bowl with the turkey.

 Making the Sweet & Spicy Korean Sauce